schoto/THM-Network-Services/NFS SMTP MySQL.md

 By default, on NFS shares- Root Squashing is enabled, and prevents anyone connecting to the NFS share from having root access to the NFS volume.
 Remote root users are assigned a user “nfsnobody” when connected, which has the least local privileges.
 Not what we want.
 However, if this is turned off, it can allow the creation of SUID bit files, allowing a remote user root access to the connected system.

+SUID
+So, what are files with the SUID bit set?
+Essentially, this means that the file or files can be run with the permissions of the file(s) owner/group.
+In this case, as the super-user.
+We can leverage this to get a shell with these privileges!

+Method

+This sounds complicated, but really- provided you're familiar with how SUID files work, it's fairly easy to understand.
+We're able to upload files to the NFS share, and control the permissions of these files.
+We can set the permissions of whatever we upload, in this case a bash shell executable.
+We can then log in through SSH, as we did in the previous task- and execute this executable to gain a root shell!